defenseunicorns/uds-runtime/design-docs/0001-cluster-disconnection.md

 ## Proposal

 The solution involves creating a mechanism that constantly monitors the health of the cluster connection.
 If the connection is lost, it will trigger a reconnection attempt in the background and notify the user via toast notifications in the frontend.
-Upon reconnection, a success message will be shown to the user, and the system will continue normal operations.
+Upon reconnection, a success message will be shown to the user, the current view will be updated, and the system will continue normal operations.

 ## Scope and Requirements

-- Detect disconnection from the Kubernetes cluster.
+- Detect disconnection from the cluster
-- Automatically attempt to reconnect when a disconnection is detected.
+- Automatically attempt to reconnect when a disconnection is detected
-- Notify users of both disconnection and successful reconnection via the frontend UI.
+- Notify users of both disconnection and successful reconnection via the frontend UI
-- Ensure the system can handle reconnection attempts without causing a complete failure or downtime.
+- Ensure the system can handle reconnection attempts without causing a complete failure or downtime
-- Keep monitoring the cluster connection state at regular intervals.
+- Keep monitoring the cluster connection state at regular intervals

 ## Implementation Details